-The funded coordinator will be expected to 1) apply for CARRA Research Coordinator membership (at no cost) during their Registry orientation period, and 2) attend the CARRA Annual Scientific Meeting from April 12-15, 2018, including the pre-conference CARRA Registry and research coordinator meetings.
+The funded coordinator will be expected to 1) apply for CARRA Research Coordinator membership (at no cost) during their Registry orientation period, and 2) attend the CARRA Annual Scientific Meeting, including the pre-conference CARRA Registry and research coordinator meetings.

 By the end of the pilot funding period, funded sites are expected to:

 - Have increased CARRA Registry enrollment by meeting enrollment targets as outlined in the site’s proposal and agreed to by CARRA

 - Have maintained follow-up data entry (including event reporting for all enrolled patients)

 - Have shown progress in enrollment for all sub studies in which the site is participating

 Selected sites will be expected to perform enrollment and follow up visits, enter data per protocol, and stay up to date on regulatory requirements.
 Data entry and query resolution must be performed in a timely fashion within guidelines set by DCRI and sites are expected to be responsive to queries and communications from both CARRA and the DCRI.
 Sites will be required to participate in monthly calls with CARRA and DCRI (in addition to attending the monthly site calls with all CARRA sites and DCRI) submit quarterly progress reports as well a final report at termination of funds, and attend the Annual Meeting--including the coordinator and CARRA Registry pre-conference meetings.

 The site must submit online applications.
 Applications will be reviewed and evaluated by the CARRA Registry Operations Committee and an Arthritis Foundation representative.
 Final selections will be made by the CARRA Registry Operations Committee.
 Contact Kelly Mieszkalski ([email protected] or 919-668-7531) with questions.